Taylor Swift: Achievements

-Swift has won 14 Grammy Awards (including four Album of the Year wins—the most by an artist), 12 Country Music Association Awards, 8 Academy of Country Music Awards, 2 Brit Awards, and an Emmy Award.
-She is the most-awarded artist of the American Music Awards (40 wins), Billboard Music Awards (49), and MTV Video Music Awards (30, tied with Beyoncé).
-Swift is the first woman and second artist overall (after Garth Brooks) to be honored with the Pinnacle Award by the Country Music Association Awards, in 2013, and the first woman to receive the Global Icon Award by the Brit Awards, in 2021.
-At the 64th BMI Pop Awards in 2016, Swift became the first female songwriter to be honored with an award named after its recipient, the Taylor Swift Award.
-She is the youngest person to be featured on Rolling Stones 2015 list "The 100 Greatest Songwriters of All Time", received the Songwriter Icon Award from the National Music Publishers' Association in 2021, and was named the Songwriter-Artist of the Decade by the Nashville Songwriters Association International in 2022.
+Swift has won 14 Grammy Awards, including a record four Album of the Year wins; she has also received a record eight nominations for Song of the Year.
+Swift has additionally won 12 Country Music Association Awards, 8 Academy of Country Music Awards, 2 Brit Awards, and an Emmy Award.
+She is the most-awarded artist of the American Music Awards (40 wins), the Billboard Music Awards (49), and the MTV Video Music Awards (31).
+Swift is the first woman to be honored with the Pinnacle Award by the Country Music Association Awards in 2013 and with the Global Icon Award by the Brit Awards in 2021.
+At the 2026 MTV Video Music Awards, she became the first artist to receive the MTV VMA Artist Director Honors.

+The youngest person on Rolling Stones list "The 100 Greatest Songwriters of All Time" (2015), Swift was also named to The New York Times list "The 30 Greatest Living American Songwriters" (2026), determined by votes from six of its critics and over 250 music experts.
+At the 64th BMI Pop Awards in 2016, Swift became the first female songwriter to receive an award named after its recipient.
+She received the Songwriter Icon Award from the National Music Publishers' Association in 2021 and was named Songwriter-Artist of the Decade by the Nashville Songwriters Association International in 2022.
+Swift is the youngest female inductee into the Songwriters Hall of Fame and the youngest inductee into the Nashville Songwriters Hall of Fame (both 2026), entering each in her first year of eligibility.
+She is set to be inducted into the Central Pennsylvania Music Hall of Fame in 2027.

-The International Federation of the Phonographic Industry honored her as the Global Recording Artist of the Year five times (2014, 2019, 2022, 2023, 2024), more than any other artist.
-She is the most-streamed artist on Spotify as of February 2024, and the highest-grossing touring act of all time, with cumulative revenue at $3.12 billion as of December 2024.
-Her chart records include the most number-one albums in the UK and Ireland for a female artist in the 21st century; the first artist to occupy the top five of the Australian albums chart, doing so twice, and the top 10 of the Australian singles chart; the most entries, most simultaneous entries, and most number-one entries for a soloist on the Billboard Global 200; and the first artist to spend 100 weeks atop the Billboard Artist 100.
+The International Federation of the Phonographic Industry (IFPI) has named Swift the Global Recording Artist of the Year a record six times (2014, 2019, 2022–2025).
+She is the most-streamed artist of all time on Spotify as of April 2026, the most-streamed female artist of all time on Apple Music as of June 2026, and the highest-grossing touring act of all time, with cumulative revenue at $3.12 billion as of December 2024.
+Her chart records include the most number-one albums in the UK and Ireland for a female artist in the 21st century; the first artist to occupy the top five of the Australian albums chart, doing so twice, and the top 10 positions on the Australian singles chart; and the most entries, most simultaneous entries, and most number-one entries for a soloist on the Billboard Global 200.